cedricdd/CodinGame/Boarding passes ready!/README.md

 Now boarding: Debra,Brian

-Input
+# Input
-Line 1: An integer h, the number of rows of seating on the plane Line 2: An integer w, the number of seats in each row of the plane.
+* Line 1: An integer h, the number of rows of seating on the plane
-Line 3: An integer n, the number of passengers boarding.
+* Line 2: An integer w, the number of seats in each row of the plane.
-Next n lines: A string passenger containing each passenger's details in the format:
+* Line 3: An integer n, the number of passengers boarding.

-name,seat
+* Next n lines: A string passenger containing each passenger's details in the format: name,seat

 seat is an integer followed by a letter, eg. 14C

-Output
+# Output
-A line for each non-empty boarding group, in order of boarding.
+* A line for each non-empty boarding group, in order of boarding.

-- Each line starts "Now boarding: " followed by the comma-separated passenger names, in the order they should board n names should be listed in total.
+Each line starts "Now boarding: " followed by the comma-separated passenger names, in the order they should board n names should be listed in total.

-Constraints
+# Constraints
-1<=h<=20
+* 1 <= h <= 20
-2<=w<=8; w is even
+* 2 <= w <= 8; w is even
-n>0
+* n > 0
-Every passenger has a different name
+* Every passenger has a different name